Whistleblowing Policy

 Graham.jennings@citylit.ac.uk

-Alternate contact independent of management structure:
+Director of Governance (alternate contact independent of management structure):

 Katrina.O’Sullivan@citylit.ac.uk

-Employees can also contact the charity Protect (previously known as Public Concern at Work) for confidential advice on whistleblowing issues
+Staff can also contact the charity Protect (previously known as Public Concern at Work) for confidential advice on whistleblowing issues

 Address: The Green House 244-254 Cambridge Heath Road London E2 9DA